 - Lay out clothes for the first day of school.

 - Set alarm clocks fifteen minutes before you want to get up.
 Our family, no matter what I do, always seems to be late.
 That extra fifteen minutes will come in handy when your child spills their food or drink on their new clothes two minutes before we are supposed to leave.

 - Pack tissues (for mom).
 Even school veterans need to be prepared for their babies leaving the nest.

 First Day of School: Pictures, Post, and Celebrate!

 - The first day of school picture is a great way to see how your kids have grown from year to year!
-It is always a great way to get your child excited about the upcoming year.
+It is always beneficial to have your child excited about the upcoming year.
 Don’t forget to post to social media so that friends and friend can see them.

 - Turn in necessary documents to school that includes immunization, health forms, extended day forms (if applicable), and/or any changes to your household demographic that may have changed over the summer.

-- Do a little dance…your kid(s) are back in school!
+- Do a little dance…your child(ren) are back in school!